-The 1911 Indianapolis 500 was the first-ever long distance international race on the Speedway.
-Although noted „international“, this year only American drivers contested.
+In this first-ever long-distance international race on the Speedway, only American drivers contested.
 But it would not take long, before the starting field became all-international.
 Ray Harroun in a Marmon was the winner; the only single-seat car with a rearview mirror.
-In the last lap, several cars crashed and damaged the time-keeper’s house.
-This caused quite some confusion as to who was the winner of this first 500-mile race.
+During the last part of the race, several cars crashed and damaged the time-keeper’s house, causing confusion as to who was the winner of this first 500-mile race.
 In the end, however, all was settled.
-Finally, the race was an absolute succes, confirming the ideas of the IMS management.
+Finally, the race was an absolute succes in terms of organisation and public interest, confirming IMS’s ideas from the start.

 Indianapolis 500 - 1911